How Long Do Hot Water Heaters Last on Average

 What should I do if my hot water heater is making unusual noises?

-Yes, if your hot water heater is making unusual noises, it may indicate sediment buildup or other issues; consider flushing the tank or consulting a professional for further evaluation.
+Unusual noises from your hot water heater could signal sediment buildup or other issues.
+To address this, consider flushing the tank to remove any deposits.
+If the problem persists, consult a professional for further evaluation.

 How can I tell if my hot water heater is energy efficient?

-Yes, if you want to determine your hot water heater’s energy efficiency, check for the Energy Factor (EF) rating on the unit, as higher EF ratings indicate better efficiency.
+To assess your hot water heater’s energy efficiency, look for its Energy Factor (EF) rating on the unit.
+A higher EF rating indicates better energy efficiency.

 What are the signs that my hot water heater needs to be replaced?